StefanSchroeder/Gocal/README.md

 Event File
 ==================

-Choosing a format for the configuration file was tough.
-You might think that XML is overkill and JSON or CSV or one of the many configuration file libraries would have been more adequate.
-Perhaps you are right.
-The advantage of the XML package is, that I knew how to use it and also, the extensibility should I ever choose to allow more complex configuration.
-Look at the sample file in the repository.
+This is a sample file event configuration file.
 Image can be a URL, which must start with http://

     <Gocal>